ailanisl/ailanisl.github.io/_books/the-sea-the-sea.md

 The 500 pages of Murdoch were well worth it for the last 50 pages themselves.
 Yes, I guess I read for denouements that don't veil themselves as denouements.

 > Loose ends can never be properly tied, one is always producing new ones.
-Time, like the sea, untinies all knots.
+Time, like the sea, unties all knots.
 Judgments on people are never final, they emerge from swimmings up which at once suggest the need of a resuscitation.
 Human arrangements are nothing but loose ends and hazy reckoning, whatever art may otherwise pretend in order to console us.
 (477)